jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 EVP_PKEY_CTX_free(kctx);
 ```

-Now we have our shared secret.
-This along with the ephemeral public key are what make up the input keying material of the HKDF algorithm that we'll use for generating our
+As mentioned above the shared secret is concatenated with the *ephemeralPublicKey*.
+This makes up what's called the "input keying material" for the HKDF algorithm that's used to generate our
-decryption key so let's concatenate those two together.
+mac and decryption keys.

 ```c
 size_t input_keying_material_len = shared_secret_len + ephemeral_pubkey_octet_len;